cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 Deno Deploy docs state that the full asynchronous replication of data should occur withing 10 seconds.

+#### Loading KV data into Deno Deploy

+One issue with working with KV on Deno Deploy is how to seed the database before an app is started.
+The team recommends that you create an API route to do handle the data loading and call the API route from a local command-line application sending the data with the command line calls.

+Loading of large amounts of data should be done using batch calls to the API to avoid overloading the system and minimize server CPU usage.
+In any case, you should make sure the API returns an OK (202) response if persistence succeeded or a failure response (500) enumerating which records were not persisted into KV.
 ## Conclusions
 Deno KV is not finished, so you should expect it to evolve.
 Here are some expectations:
 - Stabilization of the KV API